gem/Directory-Theme/README.markdown

 Install
 -------

 To install, clone or download this repository and put it at the root of your directory listing site in `/var/www/` or wherever you put the websites that you've added to NGINX.
-To hide the theme directory from your listing change the name to `.theme` as [jfrazelle](https://github.com/jfrazelle) did.
+To hide the theme directory from your listing change the name to `.fancyindex` as [jfrazelle](https://github.com/jfrazelle) did.
 At this time feel free to take a peek into footer.html and change the footer links to be your own Twitter account, blog, whatever.

 Now for the last step, in your `sites-enabled` directory in NGINX you're going to want to `vim` into your directory listing site and paste this as the last chunk in your `server` block:

 	root /var/www/${YOUR_PATH_HERE};
 	charset utf-8;

-	error_page 404 /.theme/404.html;
+	error_page 404 /.fancyindex/404.html;
 	# let non-html ending links point to the html file
 	try_files $uri.html $uri $uri/ =404;